fgs76100/UVM_Simplified/README.md

 Reader should have basic knowledge of following terms.

-- Object Orient Programming(OOP)
+- Object Orient Programming (OOP)
 - APB bus protocol
 - familiar with systemverilog syntax, especially class and interface

 ## Concepts are not covered

-- monitor
-- scoreboard
-- p_sequencer(user-defined sequencer), here we only use build-in one.
+- p_sequencer(user-defined sequencer), here we only use built-in one.
+- ...

-## lessons
+## The tutorial

-Here we gonna build a simple testbench with a APB slave(DUT).
+Here we gonna build a simple testbench with an APB slave (DUT).
 A comprehensive test environment hierarchies should look like below.
-But, the monitor and scoreboard are not mandatory so that they not gonna covered in this tutorial.

 - testbench
   - DUT(device under test)